knoc-off/nixos/README.md

 To set each generation of nixos to have the same label as your git commit.
 This greatly improves the readability of the bootup generations, and allows more well informed rollbacks.

+the main annoyance is that the the message, is offset from the commit. there must be a work around.

 # highlights:
 - my firefox config